oprypin/crsfml/README.md

 Introduction
 ------------

-**Note to existing users**: *CrSFML* has been recently rewritten from scratch. *CrSFML* releases since 2.4 have an entirely different installation procedure, and multiple important API changes.
-See the [release notes][releases] for information.

 *CrSFML* is a library that allows SFML to be used with the Crystal programming language.
 [SFML][] is a library written in C++, so *CrSFML* also needs to ship C bindings to SFML, called *VoidCSFML*.

 To quote the official site of SFML,